 The currency in Macedonia is Denar.
 You can bring your money to Macedonia in one of several ways:

 - Bring cash and convert it to denars as soon as you arrive.
-You will likely get better conversion rates from a bank rather than from a currency converter.

 - Use credit/debit cards for purchases and to obtain denars from ATM machines or at banks.
 ATMs can be found at the airport and in the larger cities and towns.
 Check with your bank to be sure you will have access to ATMs while abroad.
 We recommend you bring a backup card just in case some ATM networks are more widely covered than others.
 Should you lose your credit/debit cards, please contact your bank immediately.